Azure/service-fabric-mesh-preview/specification/seabreeze/resource-manager/Microsoft.ServiceFabric/preview/2017-11-01-privatepreview/readme.md

 ----------------|--------
 R3026 TrackedResourcePatchOperation | The patch operation is not implemented in the preview APIs.
 R3010 TrackedResourceListByImmediateParent | Containergroupset 'instances' is not a tracked resource.
-R3018 EnumInsteadOfBoolean | AzureFileVolume should match the definition of ACI container group.
+R3018 EnumInsteadOfBoolean | AzureFileVolume and VolumeMount should match the definition of ACI container group.
-R3027 TrackedResourceListByResourceGroup | 'ContainerGroupDescription' already has a list by resource group.
-The warning shows up because of a bug in openapi validator plugin.
-R3028 TrackedResourceListBySubscription | 'ContainerGroupDescription' already has a list by subscription.
-The warning shows up because of a bug in openapi validator plugin.
-R3028 TrackedResourceListBySubscription | 'ContainerGroupDescription' already has a list by subscription.
-The warning shows up because of a bug in openapi validator plugin.
 OV108 Example Validations | There are open issues (bugs) in the validator affecting some of the examples and since there is no way to selectively disable the validation for a particular example or paths, all of the example validation is being turned off.
 OV109 Example Validations | There are open issues (bugs) in the validator affecting some of the examples and since there is no way to selectively disable the validation for a particular example or paths, all of the example validation is being turned off.